Kami/python-face-client/README.rst

    As you can see by looking at the uids key, Guido was now recognized with a 20% confidence!

-For more information about the SkyBiometry Face Detection and Recognition API and how to use it with Facebook and Twitter, visit the `official documentation`_.
+For more information about the SkyBiometry Face Detection and Recognition API and how to use it, visit the `official documentation`_.

 .. _SkyBiometry page: http://www.skybiometry.com/Account
 .. _official documentation: http://www.skybiometry.com/Documentation